vsoch/vsoch.github.io/_posts/2018/2018-09-04-testing-experiments.md

 ### Who is responsible for doing this?

-There is no single person better optimized to write (and provide) code for doing things like processing the results or testing the experiment software than the creator of it, **not** a user that starts at a step 1 of "What's going on?"
+There is no single person better optimized to write (and provide) code for doing things like processing the results or testing the experiment software than the creator of it.
 But we must separate the actual functions and experiment from the supporting infrastructure.
 The ability to plug into a testing system and configure deployment should not be something that the creator needs to worry about.